-f) Cross Structure Property, Quebec:
+Cross Structure Property, Quebec:

-On March 4, 2005, the Company signed a mineral property option agreement to acquire a 100% interest in 37 claims called the Cross Structure Property located in east-central Quebec.
-This agreement was amended May 30, 2009.
-To earn this interest, the Company is to make cash payments totaling \$90,000, issue 700,000 shares and incur \$600,000 in exploration expenditures as follows:
+On March 4, 2005, the Company signed a mineral property option agreement to acquire 100% interest in 37 claims called the Cross Structure Property located in east-central Quebec.
+This agreement was amended May 30, 2008.
+To earn this interest, the Company is to make cash payments totaling \$90,000, issue a total of 700,000 shares and incur \$700,000 in exploration expenditures as follows: